SubhadityaMukherjee/AI-knowledge-base/docs/Greedy Policy.md

 ---

 # Greedy Policy
-- In reinforcement learning, a policy that always chooses the action with the highest expected return.
+- In [[Reinforcement Learning|reinforcement learning]], a policy that always chooses the action with the highest expected return.